Catsuko/birthday-greetings-kata/scratchpad.md

 I want to be able to send messages to people.

-When we make add new features to the system we want to be able to replace or enhance existing components with new components rather than modify existing components.
+When we add new features to the system we want to be able to replace or enhance existing components with new components rather than modify existing components.

 ## Letter